top of page

 • 2022 - Kristin Wells: Frau Wells, as she's widely known by her students, was nominated by numerous students because her classroom was always a safe space for her students where they felt welcome, felt affirmed, and could feel safe to be themselves authentically.
 She stood out as an outstanding educator in 2022 for being inclusive and compassionate.

-PRIDE IN OUR LEGACY
+PRIDE IN OUR INCLUSION

 • 2023 - Jennifer Boudrye: Jennifer's work speaks for itself, becoming the leading voice in queer training in Loudoun County.
 As a Parent Coach and the founder of Parent with Care, she volunteered her skills to help train hundreds who work in Loudoun's government, non-profit, and private sectors who support LGBTQ+ individuals and their families.